basiliscos/cpp-rotor/README.md

 ## Changelog

 ### 0.19 (xx-xx-202x)
- - [improvement] minor performance in inter-thread and cross-thread messaging
+ - [improvement] performance improvement in inter-thread (+20%) and cross-thread messaging
  - [bugfix] supervisor does not shut self down in rare conditions, when it fails to initialize self
  - [bugfix] link_server plugin should ignore unlink_notifications
  - [bugfix] avoid cycle (i.e. memleak) in rare cases when supervisor is shutdown, but an external